Car Accidents

 What Is an Expert Witness?

-Depending on your case, your legal team may rely on multiple experts in your car accident case:
+Depending on your case, your legal team draws on multiple specialists:

-• Accident Reconstruction Experts: Recreate how the crash occurred using data, damage, and physics.
+• Accident Reconstruction Experts: Recreate how the crash occurred using vehicle data, physical damage, and physics.

-• Medical Experts: Explain your diagnosis, treatment, and recovery timeline.
+• Medical Experts: Document your diagnosis, treatment course, and recovery trajectory.

-• Economic Experts: Calculate lost earnings and future financial losses.
+• Economic Experts: Calculate lost earnings and future financial impact.

-• Vocational Experts: Evaluate your ability to return to work or retrain.
+• Vocational Experts: Evaluate your ability to return to the same work or retrain for different employment.

-• Mental Health Experts: Address emotional trauma or PTSD following the accident.
+• Mental Health Experts: Address PTSD, emotional trauma, and psychological harm caused by the crash.

 Legal Standards: Florida's Daubert Rule